ticotheps/Intro-Django/guides/day1.md

 n = Note(title="example", content="This is a test.")
 ```

-Check by the name of your variable to make sure worked:
+Check by the name of your variable to make sure it worked:

 ```python
 n